 God, grant me the serenity, to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.

 It’s a simple but powerful prayer, and it’s one that I connect with on a regular basis.
 Sometimes just saying it out loud is what I need.
 Other times I need to spell it out for myself in order to let it sink in and see how it applies to my situation.
 It’s a helpful exercise, and I often recommend to my clients.
-Here’s an example using a minor incident that happened to me the other day, although this tool applies to all kinds of situations—big or small.
+Here’s an example using a minor incident that happened to me, although this tool applies to all kinds of situations—big or small.

 Here’s what happened: I went to fill my dog’s ceramic water bowl and it slipped out of my hand, landing on two pieces of handmade, one-of-a-kind pottery that were in the sink.
 Both of them broke.
 Not the end of the world, but both were pieces that I loved.
 Here’s what using the Serenity Prayer looked like following this disappointing situation: